 Aber Taiko was founded as a constituted group by Yasmin Friedmann in September 2015.
 After returning from Japan in late 2013, Yasmin organised several taiko workshops in Swansea in order to find more people who loved taiko and would like to play together.
 Workshop leaders were Ursula Frank (Taiko Mynydd Du – TMD), Pete Goodman (TMD and formerly a performing member in a group based in Hamamatsu, Japan) and James Barrow from Taiko West.
 Group members assembled slowly in the course of around 12 months and finally prepared together to perform in the UK Taiko Fest in July 2015.
 Amongst us are Samba players, people who played taiko in Japan previously and people who just love to drum.
 We are all attracted to this beautiful art form and enjoy the energy that flows when playing together.

-After becoming constituted, we started practicing regularly on Monday nights and we perform occasionally in local events in and around Swansea, and sometimes beyond.
-We now also offer courses which last a few weeks or one-off workshops.
+After becoming constituted, we started practicing regularly once a week.
+We perform in local events in and around Swansea, and sometimes beyond.
+From time to time we will offer courses which last a few weeks or one-off workshops.

 In the beginning, realising that there are no taiko professionals in Swansea, and wanting to introduce taiko to Swansea in the best way possible, we applied for and won funding from the Arts Council of Wales to run a project called “Swansea Year of Taiko” throughout 2016.